 English Undergraduate Major (BA, HBA)

 An English degree is about more than the book.
 English majors learn to see complex problems in their full richness and don’t take the first answer, or the simplest answer, as truth.
-In our courses, all kinds of texts – from medieval poems to postmodern novels, adapted screenplays to literary criticism itself – appear as windows into the cultures and conditions in which they were produced.
+In our courses, all kinds of texts – from medieval poems to postmodern novels, adapted screenplays to literary criticism – appear as windows into the cultures and conditions in which they were produced.
 English majors develop habits of mind attuned to the reasons why people do what they do and write what they write.
 Our graduates are engaged, empathetic people pursuing a creative, critical, and useful degree.

 Major Code: 890